 Under IRC Section 512(a)(7), certain transportation benefits are subject to unrelated business income tax.
-As of June 30, 2019 and 2018, the Charter School recognized \$124 and \$130, respectively, of income tax expense related to the filing of the 990-T tax returns.
-In addition, \$250 of income tax expense due to the District of Columbia has been reflected in the financial statements related to income tax on transportation benefits for the years ended June 30, 2019 and 2018.
+As of June 30, 2019, the Charter School recognized \$124 of income tax expense related to the filing of the 990-T tax returns.
+In addition, \$250 of income tax expense due to the District of Columbia has been reflected in the financial statements related to income tax on transportation benefits for the year ended June 30, 2019.